The tight length spectrum of large-genus random hyperbolic surfaces with many cusps: Preliminaries

 In words, a tight closed geodesic is the shortest curve in the extended homotopy class where curves are allowed to pass over the boundaries $\partial_{n+1},\cdots,\partial_{n+p}$ (see Figure~\ref{tight_geodesic}).
 Note that if a simple closed geodesic separates a surface of genus $0$ containing none of the boundaries $\partial_1,\cdots,\partial_n$, then this geodesic cannot be tight since it is homotopic to a point in the extended homotopy class (see Figure~\ref{go_to_tight}).
 In particular, if $n = 0$, then the simple tight closed geodesics are genus reducing or separating.
 Reciprocally, for $n =0$, to any simple closed geodesic $\gamma$ that is genus reducing or separating, there exists a simple closed geodesic of minimal length in its extended homotopy class (see \cite[Theorem $1.6.11$]{buser1992geometry}).
 Furthermore, for $\mu^{\mathrm{WP}}_{g,n}$-almost every $X$, all simple closed geodesics have distinct length, thus the representative is unique and tight (see Figure~\ref{go_to_tight}).
 Moreover, in the latter case, if we cut the surface along the tight representative, we obtain a surface with tight geodesic boundaries.
+In fact, we will see below (Lemma~\ref{lem:tightcomponents}) that the reverse holds as well: if one glues surfaces along tight geodesics boundaries of matching length, the gluing seams are tight geodesics.

 This motivates of the definition the moduli space of hyperbolic surfaces with $n$ tight boundaries by setting

 This defines an open subset of $\mathcal{M}_{g,n+p}(\mathbf{L})$, so we can consider the Weil-Petersson measure on this set.
 We define $T_{g,n,p}(\mathbf{L}) = \mu_{g,n+p}^{\mathrm{WP}}(\mathcal{M}^{\mathrm{tight}}_{g,n,p}(\mathbf{L})) \le V_{g,n+p}$.
 Note that $T_{g,n,0}(\mathbf{L}) = T_{g,0,n}(\mathbf{L}) = V_{g,n}(\mathbf{L})$.